You2751/Athlete-Step-Analytics/README.md

 - **Workflow:**
   1. **BlazePose** detects 33 keypoints, providing 2D coordinates.
   2. **MiDaS** generates a depth map for the frame.
-  3. 2D keypoints are mapped to the depth map to extract **3D coordinates**.
+  3. 2D key points are mapped to the depth map to extract **3D coordinates**.
   4. The **Euclidean distance** between the feet is calculated using these 3D coordinates.

 - **Pros:**